 The Summit is our annual meeting platform which is open for all youth in the Nordic and Baltic Sea Regions.
-The purpose of the Summit is to strengthen the youth movement by highlighting and fostering the new generation of leadership.
-Together we create an atmosphere where we hear inspiring speakers and learn more about cool initiatives from all over the region, meet senior change-makers in an intergenerational dialogue and craft our own projects and initiatives.
+The purpose of the Summit is to strengthen our youth movement by highlighting and fostering a new generation of leadership.
+Together we create an inspirational atmosphere of change together with senior change-makers in intergenerational dialogues.

 THE SUMMIT IS A POWERFUL PLATFORM FOR CHANGE THAT: